rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: The 12-cycle graph

 A non isomorphic MIS corresponds in fact to a set of isomorphic MISs, i.e. an orbit of MISs under the automorphism group of the 12-cycle graph.
-We are now first computing all maximal independent sets that are detectable in the 12-cycle digraph with the :py:func:`digraphs.Digraph.showMIS` method:
+We are now first computing all maximal independent sets that are detectable in the 12-cycle digraph with the :py:func:`digraphs.Digraph.showMIS` method.

 >>> c12.showMIS(withListing=False)
   *---  Maximal independent choices ---*